Ekagrah/Linux-Ark-Dedicated-Server/README.md

 First, decide what mods you want.
 Here is a [link](http://steamcommunity.com/sharedfiles/filedetails/?id=847707731) to my Steam Collection and you will see the list in my code.

 Next, set up a virtual machine.
-I'm sinply using VirtualBox.
-I wont detail that here but see this guide https://linus.nci.nih.gov/bdge/installUbuntu.html (provided by National Cancer Institute).
+I'm simply using VirtualBox.
+I wont detail that  install here but see this guide https://linus.nci.nih.gov/bdge/installUbuntu.html (provided by National Cancer Institute).
 I use lvm with about 20GB provided to /opt, 9GB of RAM, and 2 CPU (3.2 GHz Xeon).
 This has been sufficient for 5 or so people playing at a time.

 #### Install steamcmd and ARK Dedicated Server